Skip to the main content.

 The central aim of the EEOC is to prevent discrimination in hiring against protected classes including race, national origin, sex, or religion.
 As one element in achieving this outcome, the EEOC seeks to ensure that applicants’ exclusions due to criminal conduct are both job-related and a business necessity rather than because the applicant is a member of a protected group.

 The incidence of arrests and convictions is much higher among blacks and Hispanics than among whites.
-Therefore, the EEOC reasons, criminal background checks may exclude individuals from protected groups disproportionately.
+Therefore, the EEOC reasons that criminal background checks may exclude individuals from protected groups disproportionately.
 This is referred to as “disparate impact” where your racially neutral business process systematically discriminates against a protected group regardless of your business intent.

 To guard against this form of discrimination, the EEOC recommends individualized assessments to drill deeper into the information about applicants who might be excluded by a criminal background check.